Longitudinal Spin Transfer to $\Lambda$ Hyperons in Semi-Inclusive Deep Inelastic Scattering with CLAS12: Introduction

 In the Na{\"i}ve Quark Model (NQM), the $s$ quark carries the entirety of the $\Lambda$ spin while the $u$ and $d$ quarks are in a spin singlet state.
 Using SU(3) symmetry considerations to extrapolate measurements of the proton spin structure for the strange baryon octet, Burkardt and Jaffe found indications of a small negative light quark polarization in the $\Lambda$~\cite{PhysRevLett.70.2537}.
 Furthermore, phenomenological models have been applied to DIS data to examine the $x$-dependence of the longitudinal spin transfer, which is predicted to rise with $x$~\cite{PhysRevD.61.014007,PhysRevD.65.034004,PhysRevD.62.094001}.

 The longitudinal spin transfer coefficient has been measured previously at OPAL and ALEPH in $e^{+}e^{-}$ annihilation near the $Z^0$ resonance~\cite{Ackerstaff_1998,BUSKULIC1996319}.
 These observations revealed a large negative longitudinal spin transfer coefficient.
 However, this is associated with the strange quark content of the $\Lambda$ since the typical production mechanism is $e^{+}e^{-} \rightarrow Z^0 \rightarrow s\bar{s}$.
-This quantity has also been measured recently in Drell-Yan polarized $pp$ collisions at STAR where it was observed to be small and compatible with zero~\cite{PhysRevD.109.012004,PhysRevD.98.112009}.
+The longitudinal spin transfer has also been measured recently in Drell-Yan polarized $pp$ collisions at STAR where it was observed to be small and compatible with zero~\cite{PhysRevD.109.012004,PhysRevD.98.112009}.
 In the Drell-Yan case, the longitudinal spin transfer coefficient is also sensitive to the strange quark spin contribution in the $\Lambda$.
 In exclusive DIS where all final state particles are identified, the longitudinal spin transfer has been measured in $\Lambda K^+$ and $\Sigma K^+$ photoproduction~\cite{Bradford_2007} and electroproduction~\cite{PhysRevLett.90.131804,PhysRevC.79.065205} with the CLAS detector and more recently in electroproduction with the CLAS12 detector~\cite{PhysRevC.105.065201}.
 In this context, the spin transfer coefficient offers insight into nucleon resonances in the strange quark $s$-channel.

-The coefficient has been measured at HERMES~\cite{Airapetian_2006} and COMPASS~\cite{KANG2007106,Kang:2007bja,Alekseev_2009} in $e^{+}$ and $\mu^{+}$ SIDIS respectively, as well as at NOMAD~\cite{ASTIER20003,Naumov_2001} in $\nu_{\mu}$ charged-current interactions.
+In terms of directly comparable measurements from SIDIS, the coefficient has been measured at HERMES~\cite{Airapetian_2006} and COMPASS~\cite{KANG2007106,Kang:2007bja,Alekseev_2009} in $e^{+}$ and $\mu^{+}$ SIDIS respectively, as well as at NOMAD~\cite{ASTIER20003,Naumov_2001} in $\nu_{\mu}$ charged-current interactions.
 HERMES and COMPASS both observed small longitudinal spin transfer coefficients in the CFR compatible with $0$.
 NOMAD measurements were concentrated in the TFR where they observed a negative spin transfer, yet in the CFR their measured spin transfer was compatible with zero.